The Ultimate Guide to Deep Listening with Wavepaths

 Prepare your space

-- Put your device in ‘Do Not Disturb’ mode to prevent interruption
+• When using your phone, put your device in ‘Do Not Disturb’ mode to prevent interruption from notification sounds (on Windows this feature is called ‘Focus Assist’).

-- Test your equipment prior to the session
+• Test your audio equipment prior to the session.

 Ask yourself: